 Like most beginners I started my IK-ing with a super cheap 3-piece TNP shovel.
-Then, after picking up a much better used 2-piece fibreglass Lendal Archipelago which eventually seized up, for Shark Bay in 2006 I splashed out on a decent light, rigid, bent-shaft, adjustable, low angle 2-piece, 230cm Werner Camano.
-At £230, it cost more than my first two boats but over 13 years on I have no regrets.
-The Camano just works.
+Then, after picking up a much better used 2-piece fibreglass Lendal Archipelago which eventually seized up, for Shark Bay in 2006 I splashed out on a decent light, rigid, bent-shaft, adjustable offset, low angle 2-piece, 230cm Werner Camano.
+At £230, it cost more than my first two boats but in all those years I have no regrets.
+For me, the Camano just works.

 To me bent shafts and an indexed, ovalised grip make ergonomic sense for steady, all-day paddles rather than pulling fast moves in rapids.
 It’s just more compatible with the non-rectilinear human form.
-I did notice that when I swapped back to the slightly heavier straight Lendal (before it seized) there was noticeably less flex, but well over a decade later, the Camano is in great shape and is still my favourite for anything where a compact four piece is not needed.
+I did notice that when I swapped back to theslightly heavier straight Lendal (before it seized) there was noticeably less flex, but nearly a decade and a half later, the Camano is in great shape and is still my favourite for anything where a compact four piece is not needed.

 The Camano is a low-angle paddle, but I think my style, if you can call it that, is high angle, and in fact I read that high angle is the right way to do it.
 I find that wide, high-sided and relatively unresponsive IKs and packrafts encourage or require an energetic ‘digging’ style compared to a smooth gliding hardshell.